 |Title:||Senior Woman Admin. / Head Women's Basketball Coach|

 How far can you go on a dream?
-How much mileage can you get out
+How much mileage can you get out of a vision?

 Danny Young-Uhrich bleeds Blue and Gold, and her passion and vision for what Juniata women's basketball could be has fueled the Eagles' drive toward becoming one of the top women's basketball programs in the mid-Atlantic region.